mrchristensen/Roomer/README.md

-# Readme
+# Roomer

-Documentation, Front and Backend files for Roomer Website.
+Roomer is an app/website that reverses the housing market.
+Buyers create in-search-of posts (ISOs) of wanted housing.
+IE: "Looking for a one bedroom apt in Bellevue..."

+This repo contains the final MVP prototype.
+This prototype was created as the capstone project of 5 students over the course of two semesters.

+## Tech Stack
+ - React Native (frontend)
+ - Expo (continous integration and deployment)
+ - AWS (backend)
+ - MongoDB (database)
+ - Figma (prototype)

+## Directories

-roomer-expo-app/ contains all React Native files
+[roomer-expo-app/](roomer-expo-app/) contains all the React Native files for the front end.
+Expo is used to run and deploy the application.

-Backend/ contains the lambda layer files used in AWS Lambda Layers
+[Backend/](Backend/) contains the lambda layer files used in AWS Lambda Layers.
+[Backend/DAO/Dao](Backend/DAO/Dao) contains the code used for each Lambda Function.

+[Roomer.fig](Roomer.fig) contains the Figma file of the UX design and prototype.
+This prototype can also be see online: [figma.com/file/Z2QJRuX5a0RZ6fZ00GSlfp/Roomer](https://www.figma.com/file/Z2QJRuX5a0RZ6fZ00GSlfp/Roomer)

-AWS Services:
+## AWS Services

 Cognito
  - handles user authentication